Captain America: Home of the Brave

 Hamer immediately volunteered to register but was unable to pass the civics exam.
 When she returned to her small shack on the plantation where she had labored for eighteen years, she was told by the owner to withdraw her registration or she would be thrown off the land.
 She chose the latter.
 The following year, Fannie Lou Hamer was arrested while sitting at an all-white lunch counter and then beaten relentlessly in her jail cell.
 She not only persevered, but quickly became a powerful voice within the Civil Rights Movement.

-Mae failed her registration test as well and found her home in flames afterwards.
+Mae likewise failed her registration test and found her home in flames afterwards.
 Her husband blames Captain America, and Steve Rogers finally realizes that even he is helpless in the face of the violent racism of Mississippi in 1964.
 “I am the greatest soldier who ever existed,” he says to himself as he walks away.
 “I fight America’s enemies.
 How can I fight America?”

 (Captain America: Home of the Brave appeared in Marvel Comics Presents #3, published in 2019 and written by Andrew Aydin.
 As a congressional aid to legendary Civil Rights icon John Lewis, Ayden was co-author of Lewis’s three volume graphic novel memoir, March.)